codebratz/Human-Resources-Project-SQL/README.md

 •	Employees were categorized into five age groups: 18-24, 25-34, 35-44, 45-54, and 55-64.

-•	The largest proportion of employees falls within the 35-44 age group (4,997 employees), followed by the 25-34 age group (4,932), while the smallest group is 55-64 (1,021 employees).

-•	The majority of employees (75%) work at the headquarters, with the remaining 25% working remotely.

 •	The average length of employment for terminated employees is approximately 8 years.

 •	Gender distribution across departments is relatively balanced, with a slightly higher proportion of male employees across all departments.

 •	The Engineering department boasts the highest number of employees, while the Auditing department has the fewest.

-•	The Auditing department (termination rate of 0.18) experiences the highest termination rate, followed by the Legal department (0.13).
-The Marketing department exhibits the lowest termination rate at 0.09.

 •	A significant portion of employees originate from the state of Ohio.